liuyuue/BioRNN_WCST/README.md

 # Pretrained networks and data files
 Pretrained models and test data (which contains model activity and other information for a test session where the models performed 100 trials of Wisconsin Card Sorting Test) can be downloaded from

+This code has been tested on Python 3.10.8 and Pytorch 1.13.1